 - 1.2.1 The site of the Ford CTP at Ford Road, Ford is identified in the adopted West Sussex Waste Local Plan (2014) as a Strategic Waste Site. - 1.2.2 In 2015, Grundon Waste Management Ltd secured planning permission for an energy from waste facility and a materials recovery facility, known as the Circular Technology Park (application reference: WSCC/096/13/F).
 The application was subject to environmental impact assessment (EIA) and accompanied by an environmental statement (ES).
-The approved facilities have not been built, although the permission has been implemented and the site currently operates as a waste transfer station (WTS) that normally handles about 20,000 to 25,000 tonnes per annum. - 1.2.3 However, this year the Ford WTS facility has experienced a tonnage increase to around 50,000 tonnes due to the fire at Viridor's Westhampnett Transfer Station.
-Once Viridor's facility is operating again, expected to be later in 2020, throughput at Grundon's Ford WTS will return to the normal level. - 1.2.4 Planning permission was granted in August 2019 for a new access road that has replaced the previous one-way circulation system (application reference: WSCC/027/18/F).
-The permission also increases the permitted heavy goods vehicle (HGV) movements to / from the site and amends the approved waste delivery hours. - 1.2.5 Construction of the road was recently completed and vehicles are no longer using Rollaston Park Road to access the site or the private access road to the north of Rodney Crescent to egress onto Ford Road.
-The access road application was also subject to EIA and accompanied by an ES. - 1.2.6 The applicants are now proposing to build and operate a conventional energy recovery facility (ERF) to treat non-hazardous, non-recyclable residual waste.
-Grundon Waste Management, the sole owner / operator of the existing WTS, is proposing to continue this operation in a new, purpose-built waste sorting and transfer facility (WSTF) on site.
+The approved facilities have not been built, although the permission has been implemented and the site currently operates as a waste transfer station (WTS) that normally handles about 20,000 to 25,000 tonnes per annum. - 1.2.3 Planning permission was granted in August 2019 for a new access road that has replaced the previous one-way circulation system (application reference: WSCC/027/18/F).
+The permission also increases the permitted heavy goods vehicle (HGV) movements to / from the site and amends the approved waste delivery hours. - 1.2.4 Construction of the road was completed in 2020 and vehicles are no longer using Rollaston Park Road to access the site or the private access road to the north of Rodney Crescent to egress onto Ford Road.
+The access road application was also subject to EIA and accompanied by an ES. - 1.2.5 The applicants are now proposing to build and operate a conventional energy recovery facility (ERF) to treat non-hazardous, non-recyclable residual waste.
+Grundon Waste Management, the sole owner / operator of the existing WTS, is proposing to continue this operation in a new, purpose-built waste sorting and transfer facility (WSTF) on site. - 1.2.6 In July 2020 a planning application (WSCC/036/20) was submitted to WSCC for the proposals.
+Following consultation on the submitted application and discussion with WSCC